-Three primary results of the Worker Characteristics Program make it a winning proposition for all concerned.
+Three primary results of the Work Characteristics Course make it a winning proposition for all concerned.
 These results are:

-- 1. Students begin employment with positive worker characteristics skills, which enhance their value as employees. - 2.
+- 1. Students begin employment with positive work characteristics skills, which enhance their value as employees. - 2.
 Instructors develop more motivated and attentive students. - 3.
 Employers acquire employees with desirable work habits.